SachaG/10YearsOfMeteor/src/pages/index.md

 Then again, there was no way I could've built something like Vulcan from scratch without standing on Meteor's shoulders, so maybe it had to be this way?
 And despite its relative obscurity, Vulcan has been used by others to [build startups](https://letter.so/), was used at a time by popular community [LessWrong](https://www.lesswrong.com/), and has been used by myself to build multiple sites, including [Sidebar](https://sidebar.io/) (a design newsletter with over 80,000 subscribers) and an AirBnB-like apartment rental platform.

 Today, thanks to the efforts of [Eric Burel](https://twitter.com/ericbureltech), the new version of Vulcan runs on [Next.js](https://vulcan-next.vercel.app/).
 We're trying to take the philosophy of Meteor, along with everything we learned in the past 10 years, and port it to the modern JavaScript ecosystem, similar to something like [RedwoodJS](https://redwoodjs.com/).
-The amount of work involved is daunting, and makes me all the more admirative of the original Meteor team, whodidn't have React, Next.js, or GraphQL to leverage.
+The amount of work involved is daunting, and makes me all the more admirative of the original Meteor team, who didn't have React, Next.js, or GraphQL to leverage.

 ## Meteor Today